Climate Policy Engagement Analysis

 Industry Association Governance: As of January 2023, Beijing Shougang Corporation does not appear to have disclosed its membership of industry associations in its corporate reporting and has not responded to CDP’s climate change surveys.
 InfluenceMap database indicates that the company is a member of the China Iron and Steel Association.

 Additional Note: Beijing Shougang Corporation is a listed company with more than 50% of its shares owned by the government of China.
-State-owned enterprises likely retain channels of direct and private engagement with government officials that InfluenceMap is unable to assess, and therefore are not represented in Beijing Shougang's engagement intensity metric.
+State-owned enterprises likely retain channels of direct engagement with government officials that InfluenceMap is unable to assess, and therefore are not represented in Beijing Shougang's engagement intensity metric.